Emma Rabbe

-Emma Irmgard Marina Rabbe Ramírez (born 18 April 1969) is a Canadian-Venezuelan television actress.
+Emma Irmgard Marina Rabbe Ramírez (born 18 April 1969) is a Canadian-Venezuelan actress and beauty pageant titleholder.

 Miss World

 Rabbe competed in Miss Venezuela 1988, as the representative of Distrito Federal, obtaining the title of "Miss World Venezuela".
 She represented her country in the Miss World 1988 pageant, where she was 3rd runner-up.

 Life after Miss World

 Rabbe had been married to Venezuelan actor Daniel Alvarado since 1998 until 2015.
 The couple has three sons, Daniel Alejandro (born 1999), Diego Jose (born 2001) and Calvin Daniel (born 3 May 2007).